Professional Education Unit Assessment Handbook

 V. Use of Information Technologies

-The Tk20 Assessment Solutions system is used to maintain most of the locally generated data on the key and course-critical assessments for initial and advanced candidates.
+The Tk20 (Watermark) Assessment Solutions system is used to maintain most of the locally generated data on the key and course-critical assessments for initial and advanced candidates.
 Each semester, faculty and university supervisors enter the Model of Appropriate Practice (MAP)/Graduate Model of Accomplished Practice (GMAP) and Dispositions (key assessments) ratings for candidates as well as course-based critical assessment scores.
-Summary data for all assessments in Tk20 can be accessed.
+Summary data for all assessments in Tk20 (Watermark) can be accessed.
 For example, the summary MAP ratings for particular courses during a given term can be examined.
 Summary data allows for monitoring and supporting individual candidates as well as for accessing data sets to monitor and make needed changes in programs and units.

 Additionally, Banner SIS is used to provide faculty access to data on individual candidates, such as transcripts, schedules, test scores, profiles, and other information, as well as aggregated data based on requested queries.
 Faculty and students can access these data to monitor academic progress and for participation in advisement.